 Accessing Conservation land, Recreation areas, Open space, Schools and Streets in Lexington

 ACROSS Lexington, a project of the Greenways Corridor Committee, is a network of marked trails and paths for walkers, runners and trail bikers.
-Four routes totaling over 17 miles have been completed to date.
+8 routes (labelled A - H) — totaling over 25 miles — have been completed to date.
 Eventually, the trail system will span 40 miles.

 The routes use existing public ways to connect the town center with various historic sites, schools and conservation areas.
 Residents and visitors will gain enjoyment and fitness as they travel around town without a car.

 Rick Abrams (1956-2014), a founding member of the Greenways Corridor Committee, was an enthusiastic and dedicated advocate of ACROSS Lexington and the health benefits of walking.

 Donations to support ACROSS Lexington are welcome and may be sent to